Choya5011/Poobar/README.md

 ## Installation
 **Fonts**
 Install fonts if not yet on system.
 Segoe Fluent Icons is already on Windows 11 by default.

-**Note**
-Trying a portable install first is recommended, setup hasn't been extensively tested yet after updating it.
-This note will be removed as soon as that's been done.

 **Portable Instructions**
 1. Install Foobar as portable (clean install)